 If your chiropractic insurance coverage includes spinal manipulation, it will most likely cover Cox Technic.
 The same applies for coverage of ancillary care items (like hot/cold therapy, electrical stimulation, nutrition, support belts).
 Check with your insurance plan or ask our staff to assist you with finding out.

 Realize that insurance coverage does not control what is necessary to manage your spinal pain - leg pain, arm pain, neck pain or low back pain.
 You and the staff at Soft Health and Healing Clinic must decide what chiropractic care is right to relieve your symptom and control the pain.
-If your insurance says it will only pay for 12 visits and your spinal condition demands that you be seen daily or a couple times a week until your pain is relieved, you will have to determine what is best for your health.
+If your insurance says it will only pay for 12 visits and your spinal condition demands that you be seen daily or a couple times a week until your pain is alleviated, you will have to determine what is best for your health.

 "This information and website content is not intended to diagnose, guarantee results, or recommend specific treatment or activity.
 It is designed to educate and inform only.
 Please consult your physician for a thorough examination leading to a diagnosis and well-planned treatment strategy.
 See more details on the DISCLAIMER